amake/video2pod/README.md

 The Lambda function will need a lot of RAM, storage, and execution time.
 Tuning is left as an exercise for the reader.

+## Where can I listen to it?

+You can't, because I'm not in the business of hosting podcasts.
+If you are affiliated with Well There's Your Problem and would like access for the purposes of investigating whether these tools could be useful in publishing an official chapterized feed, then please contact me.